ploxxxy/pamplona-future/README.md

 ### Requirements
 - Recent version of Node.js installed using the official Windows installer or via [fnm](https://github.com/Schniz/fnm) on other platforms
 - Local PostgreSQL server and permission to create databases
+- Latest version of [Docker Desktop](https://www.docker.com), if you decided to use Docker

 ### Installation
 Once you have Node.js properly installed, clone the repository and run `npm install` from the root of the project.
 This will install all the necessary packages.
 Now, we will prepare the database.